juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 Before executing the query, you must call one of the next methods:

-- `split`: that split the result, and the new property will be added as a required property.
+- `splitRequired`: that split the result, and the new property will be added as a required property.
 - `splitOptional`: The split result will be added as an optional property.
 If the new object has no data, the new property is omitted.
+- `split`: that split the result, and the new property will be added as an optional property if all the moved properties are optional; otherwise, it will be required.

 Before executing the query, you must call `split` method with the following arguments: